Coding as Enrichment III: How to Build a Positive Ed Tech Environment

 When we demo a new concept or a function and code doesn’t behave as expected, we talk through how we might check for simple syntax errors.
 We look up references and demonstrate that we are able to fix the error if we don't give up.

 When it comes to coding, students can become discouraged and give up.
-They are conditioned in a traditional school classroom to memorize the only correct answer.
+Students may be conditioned to memorize the only correct answer.
 When we relate that our struggles are real -- even us, the teachers who are supposed to have all the answers -- students become less discouraged when they too encounter a bug.
 They gain not only debugging skills but also the mindset that unintentional errors happen and can be fixed.

 Our goal is to have students take ownership in creating with technology as well as the learning process itself.